University of Southampton

 Notes

-MacOS 12 (Monterrey) is the current supported OS.
-MacOS 13 (Ventura) is being tested and developed with a view to being in place for the start of next academic year 2023/2024.
+MacOS 13 (Ventura) is the current supported operating system.
+MacOS 14 (Sonoma) is being tested and developed to be in place for the start of the next academic year 2025/2026.

 Linux

 The current supported Linux desktop for researchers is Red Hat 8.
-Red Hat 9 will be rolled out in Q3 2023.
+Red Hat 9 is in the final stages of testing before release.

-The applications currently provided on SVE will be updated to the same version as on the university desktop systems.
-The number of applications available on the SVE will continue to be increased (depending on licensing and technical considerations).
+The applications available on SVE will be updated to match the versions on university desktop systems.
+The range of applications on SVE will continue to expand, subject to licensing and technical considerations.

 Attached files: